COMMERCIAL LAW NEWS

 applied for from October 1, 2020, in order to support those debtors who have become

-insolvent as a result of the COVID 19 pandemic in making a fresh start.
+insolvent as a result of the current situation in making a fresh start.
 The residual debt

 discharge proceedings applied for between 17 December 2019 and 1 October 2020 are to be